Ethics Infusion Program

 Past Participants and Instructors

 The Ethics Infusion Program (EIP) is a "training-the-trainers" faculty workshop, aimed at helping instructors at CSU teach responsible conduct of research and professional ethics to our students.
-Funded by the Office of the Provost, the first workshop was held in Spring of 2011.
-The current workshop will start in October of 2011.
-The course co-directors are Dr. Jane Kneller, Professor and Chair, Department of Philosophy, and Dr. Kathy Partin, Director of the Research Integrity & Compliance Review Office and Professor of Biomedical Sciences.
+Funded by the Office of the Provost, the first workshops were held in Spring and Fall of 2011.
+The current workshop will start in Spring of 2014.
+The course co-directors are Dr. Jane Kneller, Professor and Chair, Department of Philosophy, and Dr. Kathy Partin, Assistant Vice President for Research, Director of the Research Integrity & Compliance Review Office and Professor of Biomedical Sciences.